 Wish fulfillment organizations for children

 Believe in Tomorrow Children's Foundation.
-Best known for offering parents temporary housing near the hospitals where their children are being treated, this foundation also provides funding for various adventures for children with advanced diseases.
+Best known for offering parents temporary housing near the hospitals where their children are receiving treatment, this foundation also provides funding for various adventures for children with advanced diseases.

 Children's Wish Foundation International.
-This Atlanta-based nonprofit grants wishes to children with advanced illness, including advanced cancer, who are younger than 18 years old.
-Children who are “too young to make a wish that is truly their own” can participate in the organization's Young Minds program, which provides children younger than three years old with an assortment of gifts to entertain and provide comfort.
+This Atlanta-based nonprofit grants wishes to children with advanced illness, including advanced cancer.
+Children under the age of three can participate in the organization's Young Minds program, which provides children younger than three years old with an assortment of gifts to entertain and provide comfort.

 The Clayton Dabney Foundation for Kids with Cancer.
-Through the Medicine of the Heart program, this foundation anonymously grants wishes to children with advanced cancer who come from financially needy families.
-A health care provider, such as a doctor or nurse, must nominate the child.
+Through the Medicine of the Heart program, this foundation anonymously grants wishes to children with advanced cancer who come from families who have a significant financial need.
+A health care team member, such as a doctor or nurse, must nominate the child.

 Hope Kids.
-This charity hosts regular events and activities (a “never-ending” wish) that help restore hope for the future.
+This charity hosts regular events and activities that help restore hope for the future.
 Hope Kids also provides a support community for children with advanced illnesses and their families.

 Jason's Dream for Kids.
-Jason's Dreams for Kids grants wishes to children diagnosed with a progressive, degenerative, or malignant condition.
-The organization relies on medical professionals and parents for referrals and determines medical eligibility with the help of the treating physician.
+Jason's Dreams for Kids grants wishes to children diagnosed with advanced disease living in New Jersey.
+The organization relies on medical professionals and parents for referrals and determines medical eligibility by speaking with the health care team.

 Make-a-Wish Foundation.
-The nation's largest wish-granting organization, Make-a-Wish fulfills the wishes of children between two and a half and 18 years old with life-threatening medical conditions, aiming to “enrich the human experience with hope, strength, and joy.”
+Make-a-Wish grants wishes to children between two and a half and 18 years old with life-threatening medical conditions.
 The organization accepts referrals from health care professionals and parents, and children can even nominate themselves.
-After evaluating medical eligibility, a team of volunteers meets with the child to help identify the child's "true wish."

 Operation Liftoff.
-Operation Liftoff provides children with advanced illness three types of trips: "dream trips" for children and their families, "care trips" for medical treatment in other regions, and "group trips" to help teenagers with advanced illnesses leave the hospital and bond with peers.
+Operation Liftoff provides children with advanced illness three types of trips: trips for children with advanced illness, trips for medical treatment in other regions, and group trips to help teenagers with advanced illnesses leave the hospital and bond with peers.
 Parents and caregivers complete a form to request a trip.

 The Rainbow Connection.
 This organization helps grant wishes to children from Michigan facing an advanced illness.
 To qualify, children must be between two and a half and 18 years old, live in Michigan, be diagnosed with an advanced illness, and have the diagnosis verified by a physician.
 In addition, they must not have received a wish fulfillment from any other organization.
 Medical professionals, parents or guardians, and children may submit wish requests.

 A Special Wish Foundation.
 This foundation grants wishes for infants, children, and young adults younger than 21 years old who have been diagnosed with an advanced illness.
-Wishes fall into three categories, including "a special gift, a visit to a special place, or the opportunity to meet a special hero."
+Wishes fall into three categories, including a special gift, a visit to a special place, or the opportunity to meet a special hero.

 Sunshine Foundation.
 This foundation is committed to fulfilling the dreams of children three to 18 years old who have advanced cancer or special needs and those who have faced abuse.

 Wishing Star.
-This charity grants wishes to children with life-threatening illnesses who are between three and 21 years old and live in Eastern and Central Washington and Idaho.
+This charity grants wishes to children with advanced illnesses who are between three and 21 years old and live in Eastern and Central Washington and Idaho.
 This organization focuses on providing positive and uplifting experiences for children with life-threatening or life-shortening illnesses.

 Wishing Well Foundation USA.
 This New Orleans-based organization is committed to granting wishes for children with advanced illness.
 Children younger than 18 years old are eligible to apply.

 Compassion Partners.
-This Disney program provides children and adults free passes to several theme parks in Florida, including Disney theme parks, Sea World, Universal Studios Orlando, and Busch Gardens.
-Passes are available by calling 407-396-6065 or 407-828-2298.
+This Disney program provides children and their families free passes to Disney theme parks.
+Passes are available by calling 407-396-5320.

 Dream Foundation.
 The Dream Foundation fulfills the wishes of adults suffering from advanced illnesses.
-The foundation seeks to help adults find peace and closure with the realization of a final wish.
+The foundation helps adults find peace and closure with the realization of a final wish.
 Dream Foundation grants requests to adults older than 18 years old whose life expectancy, confirmed by their physicians, is one year or less.
 They must also confirm that they have limited resources.

 Reeling and Healing Midwest.
 Reeling and Healing Midwest offers fly-fishing wellness retreats for men and women with cancer.
-The organization seeks to help renew participants' spirits and hopes through fly-fishing, nature, peer coaching, and peer bonding.
-People older than age18 are eligible to apply and are responsible for paying a registration fee and a daily fee.
+The organization helps renew participants' spirits and hopes through fly-fishing, nature, peer coaching, and peer bonding.
+Patients older than 18 are eligible to apply and are responsible for paying a registration fee and a daily fee.

 United Special Sportsman Alliance.
-This wish-granting organization specializes in providing children and adults with disabilities or advanced illness an outdoor adventure of their dreams.
+This wish-granting organization specializes in providing children with disabilities or advanced illness and disabled veterans an outdoor adventure of their dreams.
 Trips include hunting, fishing, water sports, and other activities.